draekko/google-authenticator-for-woocommerce/readme.txt

 == Changelog ==
+= 1.1.6 =
+* Minor tweak to add support for my modded version of the Google Auth plugin.
+* Fixed message "The plugin generated 1 characters of unexpected output during activation".

 = 1.1.5 =
-* Fixed activation error message " call_user_func_array() expects parameter 1 to be a valid callback".
+* Fixed activation error message "call_user_func_array() expects parameter 1 to be a valid callback".

 = 1.1.4 =
 * Added missing label id to script.